-Manta spp. are circumglobal in range (see Annex I), with the two described species sympatric in some locations and allopatric in others.
-M. birostris is the more widely distributed, inhabiting tropical, subtropical, and temperate waters, while M. alfredi is found in tropical and subtropical waters (Marshall et al. 2009, Kashiwagi et al. 2011, Couturier et al. 2012).
-Manta cf birostris appears to be a regional endemic with a reported distribution throughout the Gulf of Mexico, the Caribbean, and along the eastern coast of the United States.
-Within this broad range, Manta populations are sparsely distributed and highly fragmented, likely due to their resource and habitat needs.
+Manta spp. are circumglobal in range (see Annex I), with the two described species sympatric in some locations and allopatric in others (Kashiwagi et al. 2011).
+M. alfredi is found in tropical and subtropical waters (Marshall et al. 2009, Kashiwagi et al. 2011, Couturier et al. 2012).
+Manta alfredi populations are sparsely distributed and highly fragmented, likely due to their resource and habitat needs.